marcushcarter/bear-and-bull/README.md

 - *2025-05-11* switched game idea, seperated window scale to x/y, changed make_zone function, gave up on opengl, draw_card_id func, delete delay, render func rewrite, thunk up the new game idea, brainstormed game loop
 - *2025-05-12* money to draw cards, sell cards for money (and then took it out), redid all of the drawing / moving card func, set limits on where certainc ards can be put, changed some cards' data
+- *2025-05-16* added gamestates, pauses, main menu and some other stuff